TIBCOSoftware/tci-flogo/samples/app-dev/readme.md

 1. Download the JSON file.
 (Sample Flogo app)

-2. Create a new app.
+2. Create a new Flogo app.
 ![Create an app](import-screenshots/2.png)

 3. On the app details page, select Import app option.